sparsh989/openmrs-esm-core/README.md

 ### Application

-This contains tooling and the app shell.
+This contains the developer tooling and the app shell.

 - [openmrs](packages/tooling/openmrs)
 - [@openmrs/esm-app-shell](packages/shell/esm-app-shell)